A General Design-Based Framework and Estimator for Randomized Experiments: The Framework

 \subsection{Effect Functionals}

-The starting point for the definition of a causal estimand in our framework is a set of individual treatment effects.
-Each individual effect is defined by a linear functional evaluated at the corresponding unit's potential outcome function.
-A linear functional is a function $\lfx : \pospace \rightarrow \Reals$ with the properties $\lfxvi{f + g} = \lfxvi{f} + \lfxvi{g}$ and $\lfxvi{\alpha f} = \alpha \lfxvi{f}$ for $f, g \in \pospace$ and $\alpha \in \Reals$.
-We refer to these functionals as \emph{effect functionals}.
-This approach to effect definition is more expressive than conventional approaches, and it accommodates a wide range of types of treatments, meaning that we do not need to impose any particular structure on $\Zrange$ to define our effects.

-The experimenter specifies an effect functional $\lfxi$ for each unit $i \in [n]$, and the individual treatment effect is given by $\itei = \lfxvi{\pofi}$.
-The estimand of interest is the average of the individual treatment effects:

-Because this class of estimands is large and includes essentially all estimands previously considered in the design-based causal inference literature as special cases, we do not find it useful to give $\ate$ a particular name.
-For convenience, we will refer to $\ate$ as the aggregate treatment effect.
-The aggregate treatment effect is not the same as the average treatment effect (ATE), as conventionally defined, although we can reproduce the ATE estimand by using an appropriate set of effect functionals, as described in Section~\ref{sec:model-space-SUTVA}.
+The experimenter specifies a linear functional $\efi : \Mspacei \to \Reals$ for each unit to capture some aspect of interest of its potential outcome function.
+We call them \emph{effect functionals}.
+This approach is more expressive than conventional approaches to defining causal effects in the design-based literature and accommodates a wide range of causal questions and experiments.
+This also allows the framework to be agnostic about the structure of the intervention set $\Zspace$.

-The effect functionals $\lfxi$ do not need to be the same for all units; indeed, they will typically be different.
-However, the functionals will often have the same structural interpretation, as illustrated by the examples below.
-The aggregate treatment effect can be extended to any linear combination of the individual treatment effects, as the coefficients of the combination can be absorbed into the functionals.
+The causal effect for a unit is given by the unit's effect functional evaluated at the true potential outcome function: $\itei = \efvi{\poi}$.
+The effect functionals $\efi$ do not need to be the same for all units; indeed, they will typically be different.
+However, all effect functionals will share a similar interpretation in typical applications.
+The aggregated effect functional $\aef : \Mprodspace \to \Reals$ is the average of the unit-level functionals: $\aefv{\vu} = n^{-1} \sumin \efvi{u_i}$.
+This can be extended to any linear combination of the unit-level functionals, as the coefficients of the combination can be absorbed into the unit-level functionals.

-There are settings where the effect functionals of interest are not defined on the full function space $\pospace$.
-For example, if a functional is the derivative of the potential outcome function at a certain point, then the potential outcome function must be differentiable at that point for the functional to take a well-defined value.
-In the remainder of the paper, we implicitly impose the assumption that the true potential outcome functions $\pofi$ are in the subset of $\pospace$ on which the effect functionals of interest are well-defined.
-It is possible that this subset is different for different units.
-Note that this assumption is not related to estimation, and it is imposed only to ensure that the treatment effects exist and are sensible.

-The use of functionals to define parameters of interest has a long history in econometrics and the super-population causal inference literature.
-The function that the functional is evaluated on in these literatures is typically a conditional expectation function with respect to some infinite population rather than individual potential outcome functions, as in this paper, meaning that the functionals capture population-level characteristics.
-To the best of our knowledge, we are the first to explicitly use functionals to define treatment effects in a design-based setting, and the first to consider functionals directly on potential outcome functions.